-Delaware River Watershed Fellowship 2019 Audubon Pennsylvania at the Discovery Center
+Delaware River Watershed Fellowship 2020 at The Discovery Center

 Audubon Pennsylvania is a member of the Alliance for Watershed Education, (AWE), a coalition of 23 environmental education centers focused on constituency building and stewardship of the Delaware River Watershed.
 Centers in the Alliance are connected by the Circuit Trails, the regional trail network of multi-use bike/pedestrian trails and waterways (rivers, streams, creeks.)
 The Alliance seeks to hire young people at each center, for a 12-week summer fellowship designed to advance the collective impact across the watershed.